ftonato/atila.fassina.eu/essays/choosing-technologies.md

   ]
 ---

 The speed with which new tools and practices spawn in the web development world can be a bit daunting.
 If you don't take all the advices with a pinch of salt, you mind find yourself switching tools and workflows faster than you can deliver projects.
-That's definitely not good, and although we shouldn't be afraid of refactoring our code, we still ought to be cautious when deciding for a switch.
+That is definitely not good, and although we should not be afraid of refactoring our code, we still ought to be cautious when deciding for a switch.

 As most of us, I also have been part of discussions, <abbr title="Request for Comment">RFCs</abbr>, and other decision-making processes.
 Without a proper track and clear priorities, discussion tends to run wild and we lose sight of what is really important: delivering the best product.
 In the following essay, I intend to share how I try to guide my thinking when advocating towards the adoption or dismissal of a tool.
 Regardless if in a big team, small team, or talking to myself.